It’s a good day to explore the potential health benefits of kale.

 Regardless of how healthy you believe kale will be for you, you should always see a physician or other healthcare professional before consuming it.

-I have also talked about a few other types of veggies that are beneficial to your health.
+I have also talked about a few other types of vegetables that are beneficial to your health.

 Please share this with your family and friends if you believe they might benefit from reading it.

-Kale is a leafy green vegetable that is high in vitamins and minerals and is considered to be a healthy food.
+Kale is a leafy green vegetable that is high in vitamins and minerals and is considered a healthy food.

 But it’s important to know that eating a lot of raw kale can stop your body from absorbing thyroid hormones, which can make your thyroid not work right.